ThabisoXakata/Intro-to-JavaScript/README.md

 ## Functions
 Refers to a a group of fully reusable codes(Set of statements) that perform specific tasks when called.
 Note, a function can be called anywhere in your program.
 Examples of functions include "alert()", write().
-- TO use function in Javascript, we first need to define them
+- To use function in Javascript, we first need to define them, then call them where ever and whenever we need them.
+We use function to eliminate the need to write the same complex code over and over again.

+## Function Definition
+- To define a function, we use the "function" keyword, followed by the function name to identify it, then we list the parameters that are going to be inside that function and a statement block surrounded by curly braces"{}".